Conditions for Large-Sample Majorization of Pairs of Flat States in Terms of $\alpha$-z Relative Entropies: Mathematical Background

 for all $x,y\in S$.
 We are mainly only interested in derivations at degenerate homomorphisms that are also monotone, i.e. satisfy

 Several results collectively called the ``Vergleichsstellens\"{a}tze'' have been derived in \cite{fritz2022}.
 Of all of them, we will need the following version:

 \begin{theorem}[Based on Theorem 8.6 in \cite{fritz2022}] Let $S$ be a zerosumfree preordered semidomain with a power universal element $u$.
-Assume that for some $d\in\N$ there is a surjective homomorphism $\|\cdot\|:S\to\R_{>0}^d\cup\{(0,\ldots,0)\}$ with trivial kernel and such that
+Assume that for some $d\in\N$ there is a surjective homomorphism $\|\cdot\|:S\to\R_{>0}^d\cup\{(0,\ldots,0)\}$\footnote{Note that $\R_{>0}^d\cup\{(0,\ldots,0)\}$ with component-wise addition and multiplication forms a semiring.} with trivial kernel and such that